LETTER TO HOUSEHOLDS

 - IF I DON’T QUALIFY NOW, MAY I APPLY LATER?
 Yes, you may apply at any time during the school year if your household size goes up, income goes down, or if you start receiving SNAP TANF or FDPIR.
 If you lose your job, your children may be able to get free or reduced price meals during the time you are unemployed.

-- WHAT IF I DISAGREE WITH THE SCHOOL'S DECISION ABOUT MY APPLICATION?
+- WHAT IF I DISAGREE WITH THE SCHOOL’S DECISION ABOUT MY APPLICATION?
 You should talk to school officials.
-You also may ask for a hearing by calling or writing to Jan Sliper, Director of Food Service, West Fargo Public Schools, 801 9th St., E., West Fargo, ND 58078, phone number (701) 499-1837.
+You also may ask for a hearing by calling or writing To: Dana Rieth, Director of Food Services, 801 9th St E., West Fargo, ND 58078

 - MAY I APPLY IF SOMEONE IN MY HOUSEHOLD IS NOT A U.S. CITIZEN?
 Yes.
 You or your child(ren) do not have to be U.S. citizens to qualify for free or reduced price meals.